Archaeology Field School

 For booking details follow the link at the bottom of this page

 We offer quality training in archaeological fieldwork with an emphasis on practical hands-on excavation and post-excavation activities.
 Our training is open to people of all skill-levels and abilities, with particular interests accommodated where possible.
-Bookings start at one week but we recommend participants attend for at least two weeks to get a well-rounded experience of the training on offer.
+You should be over 18 but we encourage all ages to apply as we find the team benefits from attracting people from various backgrounds.

 Who will be teaching me?